Financial Insturments

 Fractality utilises different financial instruments for yield & hedge purposes

-A Perpetual DEX is a decentralized exchange platform that allows users to trade perpetual futures contracts.
-Unlike traditional futures contracts, perpetual contracts don't have an expiration date, allowing traders to hold positions indefinitely.
+Perpetual DEX (Perpetual Exchange Platforms) A Perpetual DEX is a decentralized exchange platform that enables users to trade perpetual futures contracts.
+Unlike traditional futures contracts, perpetual contracts have no expiration date, allowing traders to hold positions indefinitely.
 These platforms often offer leverage, enabling users to trade with borrowed funds.
-Liquidity providers on these platforms earn fees by providing liquidity to the market, often through pools or order books.
+Liquidity providers on these platforms earn fees by providing liquidity to the market, typically through pools or order books.

 Last updated